Military colours, standards and guidons: Finland

-The colour of the Utti Jaeger Regiment features a griffin, representing army aviation by combining the lion of the army with the eagle of the air force.
-The stylized swastika resembles the spinning rotor of a helicopter.
+The colour of the Utti Jaeger Regiment features a griffin, representing domination of both air and land.
+The stylized swastika resembles the spinning rotor of a helicopter and reminds of unit emblem used by the Detached Battalion 4 of World War II.

 The colour of the Kainuu Jaeger Battalion, part of the Kainuu Brigade, follows the traditional swallow-tailed format of infantry units.
-The flag features the family crest of the founder of the city of Kajaani, count Brahe, as well as the symbol of the 14th Division which formed and fought nearby.
+The flag features the family crest of the founder of the city of Kajaani, count Brahe, as well as the symbol of the 14th Division which was formed and fought in the vicinity.

+The colour of the Finland Proper Logistics Battalion, introduced in 2016, features the coat of arms of the eponymic province.

 France

 In January 1188, in a meeting between Henry II of England and Philip II of France, it was agreed that both would go on a crusade, and that Henry II would use a white cross and Philip II would use a red cross.
 Later on, this usage was inverted, and the English took to using a red cross on white, and the French a white cross on red.